ky295/adv-steer/CONTRIBUTING.md

     ```

 > [!NOTE]
-> ToDo: Add these as pre-commit hooks
+> To do: Add these as pre-commit hooks